Factories

 Note

-Prior to v4.4.0, when you requested a full qualified classname, if you had only Blog\Models\UserModel, the instance would be returned.
+Prior to v4.4.0, when you requested a fully qualified classname, if you had only Blog\Models\UserModel, the instance would be returned.
 But if you had both App\Models\UserModel and Blog\Models\UserModel, the instance of App\Models\UserModel would be returned.

 If you wanted to get Blog\Models\UserModel, you needed to disable the option preferApp: